-- 1. Students are not restricted in their choice of a minor, whether the minor is a minor specific to a study programme or one offered across Fontys, or an external minor, provided there is no overlap with the major programme (see also paragraph 2). - 2.
-Students who want to take a minor abroad or an external minor must seek the Examination Board's permission regarding their personal choices with respect to the minor prior to its start.
+- 1. Students are not restricted in their choice of a minor, whether the minor is a minor specific to a study programme or one offered across Fontys, or an external minor, provided there is no overlap with the major programme (see also paragraph 2). - The study programme offers the following faculty minor.
+Zie de opleidingsspecifieke bijlage 2 Students who want to take a minor abroad or an external minor must seek the Examination Board's permission regarding their personal choices with respect to the minor prior to its start.
 Participation in a minor requires students to have passed the foundation year examination, unless the Examination Board grants them permission to take the minor without fulfilling this requirement.
 The minor must be taken in the third year of study. - 3.
 Enrolment in a minor must be done before the start date as stated on the Fontys minor portal or in the Minor Regulations. - 4.
 High-achieving students can take a minor on top of the regular study programme of 240 credits.
-This is subject to the following conditions: - the student will be able to finish the regular study programme including the minor within four years; - the student makes a request to the Examination Board, which verifies whether the above condition will be met.
+This is subject to the following conditions: - the students' progress is up to the nominal standard and the student is expected to complete the study, including the additional minor within 4 years; - the student submits a request to the examination board, whom test the stated conditions are met. - 5.
+A successfully completed extra minor is cited in the diploma supplement.